Skip to main content

 Are there injuries that don’t qualify for workers’ compensation?

 It is important to note that not every injury qualifies for workers’ compensation.
 Just because you suffered a work injury, does not mean that you automatically qualify.
-Injuries that do not qualify for a workers’ compensation include injuries that occurred as a result of horseplay, criminal acts, or other behavior that violates company policy.
+Injuries that do not qualify for workers’ compensation include injuries that occurred as a result of horseplay, criminal acts, or other behavior that violates company policy.
 If your injury occurred during your commute, it also does not qualify for workers’ compensation.
 To find out if your specific injury is eligible, meet with a workers’ compensation lawyer so that they can assess your case.

 Can I recover compensation if I don’t seek medical attention?